aappddeevv/scalajs-reaction/README.md

 scala.js implementation is kept intentionally similar to ReasonReact so that its documentation applies to this project.
 However, you skip the ReasonReact documentation because this library uses simple scala/scala.js friendly constructs to create your user interface.
 Read on...

-This library is small and focuses on simple js functions that use hooks.
+This library is small and focuses on simple js function components and hooks.
 Hooks are described on the [react](https://reactjs.org/docs/hooks-reference.html) page.

 scalajs-reaction emphasizes: